aaronwittchen/Automated-Storage-Provisioning-Tool/steps.md

 ```
 Host storage-vm
     HostName 10.0.2.15
-    User yeah
+    User rocky-vm
     IdentityFile ~/.ssh/id_ed25519
 ```

 **Replace:**
 - `10.0.2.15` with your VM's actual IP
-- `yeah` with your VM username
+- `rocky-vm` with your VM username

 3. **Save and exit:**
    - In nano: Press `Ctrl+X`, then `Y`, then `Enter`